• Choose AWS if you need flexibility, open-source compatibility, and the largest cloud ecosystem.

 - Spot Instances: AWS Spot market is the largest and most mature, ideal for batch workloads.

-- Startup credits: AWS Activate program offers generous free credits for early-stage companies.
+- AWS Startup credits: AWS Activate program offers generous free credits for early-stage companies.

 AWS vs Azure AI Services: Who Wins the AI Race?